 What are the cheapest cars to insure for teen drivers in South Carolina?

-The Subaru Crosstrek, Subaru Outback, Honda CR-V and Subaru Forester are among the most affordable cars to insure for 18-year-old drivers in South Carolina.
-On the other hand, vehicles like the BMW M8 Gran Coupe, BMW M8 and Maserati Quattroporte come with higher insurance costs for young drivers.
+The Subaru Crosstrek, Subaru Outback, Honda CR-V and Subaru Forester are some of the cheapest cars to insure for an 18-year-old driver in South Carolina.
+On the other hand, BMW M8 Gran Coupe, BMW M8 and Maserati Quattroporte are the most expensive vehicles to insure for a young driver.

 Methodology